COMBASE/cloud-api-v3-js-client/docs/ProductsApi.md

 <a name="getProductStocks"></a>
 # **getProductStocks**
-> ResultListProductStock getProductStocks(accountId, productIdOrNumber, opts)
+> ResultListProductStock getProductStocks(koronaAccountId, productId, opts)

 lists the product stocks in different warehouses (KORONA.retail required)